siddhantgit1/RETAIL-SALES-DATA-PIPELINE/docs/readme.md

 Welcome to the show.
 This endeavor aims to provide you with insights into the functioning of projects within a real-time environment.

-The code has been meticulously crafted with careful consideration for various aspects.
-It not only nurtures your coding skills but also imparts a comprehensive comprehension of project structures.

 Let's Start with requirement to complete the projects:-
 1. You should have laptop with minimum 4 GB of RAM, i3 and above (Better to have 8GB with i5).
 2. Local setup of spark.
 This is tricky so keep all things intact to work it properly.Download python 3.10.11 instead of python3.6 or python3.9 Use this link for clean setup :- https://youtu.be/4p7gX4DBLyc